truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -H "Authorization: Bearer <token>"
 ```

-**Description:** Convenience endpoint to retrieve a source’s ID by its name.
+**Description:** Convenience endpoint to retrieve a source's ID by its name.
 If you know the human-readable name of a source, you can get the `id` (which is needed for other API calls) without listing all sources.

 **Response Fields:** Returns an object like `{ "id": "source-1234abcd..." }` if a source with that name exists.
 If not, it might return a 404 or an empty result.